g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 ```

 ... which indicates that the `Silent` command can be constructed and sent with no additional parameters.
+This makes sense when we consider that, at any given point, a DJ can unplug the sound system - but - when playing a song, a sound system needs a "position" to play at.

-Converting the `SRecognised String` value to `Speak Number String` is problematic.
+Converting the `SRecognised String` value to `Speak Number String` is problematic as we need a (valid) value for that first `: Number`.
-This first `Number` is the "start-time" for the spoken text.
+This first `: Number` is the "start-time" for the spoken text.
-The TTS system needs to be told when it should start playing the speech, similar to how a DJ might be told to start playing a song at a certain time.
+The TTS system needs to be told when it should start playing the speech, similar to how a DJ might be told to start playing a song at a certain time.<sup id='f_link7'>[7](#f_note7)</sup>
 For us, this will *just* be the simulation's age, which we can find with the `openAge :: Effect (SF Unit Number)` from the `Scenario.purs` module.

 With the above in mind, we'll start implementing the functionality for this parrot's "brain."